Handheld XRF Analyzers: Comparing the Top Models for 2026

 PRO: It is extra lightweight even with the battery in, and it comes with two batteries for seamless workflows.

-CON: It has a restricted capacity to detect some lighter elements without updated calibration packages, including beryllium and lithium.
+CON: It has limited capacity to detect certain light elements without updated calibration packages, including beryllium and lithium.

 Ideal Uses